 Former President Obama has also seen the benefits of upgrading outdoor lighting when he issued the Presidential Challenge for Advanced Outdoor Lighting.
 This challenge, taking the Department of Energy’s lead, validated the effectiveness of the LED light through demonstration projects.
 It also aims to develop guidelines for interested businesses and communities that are interested in getting LEDs into their system.

 The Savings Potential

-At present, there is only less than 5% of outdoor lights that are not LED light bulbs.
-So, you can see that the potential on savings is huge.
-According to a Department on Energy report, a total shift from traditional lighting to LED outdoor lighting can produce a $6 billion per year total savings.
+At present, there is only less than 5% of outdoor lights are not LED light bulbs.
+So, you can see that the potential for savings is huge.
+According to a Department of Energy report, a total shift from traditional lighting to LED outdoor lighting can produce a $6 billion per year total savings.
 That also means that there will less carbon dioxide emission per year, 40 million metric tons to be exact.

 Should more communities, garage owners, and parking lot owners make the switch to LED lights, a huge reduction of pollutants can be seen and felt.
 They will also be saving more money and energy in the long run as well.

 Yes, the initial cost for installing LED lights will be quite hefty.
 However, the overall savings from the usage of LED lights will help you get your investment back quickly.
 You’ll also contribute to the betterment of the environment by not emitting fewer pollutants to the environment.
 These reasons alone make LED light upgrades such an enticing solution.

 We can definitely see a transition to a more energy-efficient product in the future.
 Outdoor LED lighting has numerous benefits to taxpayers.
 Communities can save a lot of money with LED lighting and also help the environment now and in the future.
 It’s a win-win situation for each and every one of us.